top of page

 This site contains product affiliate links.
 We may receive a small commission if you make a purchase after clicking on one of these links.

-Mindfulness is commonly defined as “paying attention in a particular way: on purpose, in the present moment, and non-judgementally” (Kabat-Zinn, 1990).
+Mindfulness is commonly defined as “paying attention in a particular way: on purpose, in the present moment, and non-judgementally” (Kabat-Zinn author of Full Catastrophe Living).
 This concept is central to therapeutic interventions such as Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT), both of which have demonstrated considerable effectiveness in treating anxiety, depression, and chronic stress (Khoury et al., 2013).

 Among the simplest yet most profound mindfulness practices is conscious breathing.
-Mindful breathing activates the parasympathetic nervous system, encouraging relaxation and reducing physiological arousal (Porges, 2011).
+As well as serving as an effective grounding technique, mindful breathing activates the parasympathetic nervous system, encouraging relaxation and reducing physiological arousal (Porges, 2011).

 How to Practice: Sit in a relaxed position, inhale slowly through the nose, hold briefly, and exhale gently through the mouth.
 Focus solely on the breath.
 When your mind wanders, gently return your attention to the breath without judgement.
 This practice is central to therapies such as Acceptance and Commitment Therapy (ACT), where the breath serves as an anchor during moments of distress.